Showing the single result

 One of the most common questions we are asked about CBI’s Breastfeeding Counselor course is the difference between a Breastfeeding Counselor and a Lactation Consultant.
 First a bit of an explanation on the different acronyms.

-A lactation consultant is the term generally used to refer to an individual who has become certified as an International Board Certified Lactation Consultant (IBCLC).
+An International Board Certified Lactation Consultant (IBCLC) is a recognition of education and experience.
 The IBCLC designation is awarded by the International Board of Lactation Consultant Examiners (IBLCE).
-The IBLCE do not provide training of any kind.
-They review the experience and education of an individual to determine whether it meets their requirements, and run an exam that is taken to assess knowledge.
+The IBLCE does not provide training of any kind.
+They review the experience and education of an individual to determine whether it meets their standards and run an exam to assess knowledge.
 The education or training taken must be through another organization, be specific to lactation, and at least 90 hours in length.
 Childbirth International’s Breastfeeding Certification program meets these requirements and can be used for the lactation education component determined by the IBLCE.
+The IBLCE does not recommend or review training programs.

 Generally, the fundamental differences between a breastfeeding counselor and a lactation consultant relate to their experience and the amount of health science education they have completed.
 In order to apply to become an IBCLC, an individual must have:

-Neither a Breastfeeding Counselor or a Lactation Consultant can give a medical diagnosis or prescribe medication or treatments.
+Neither a Breastfeeding Counselor or a Lactation Consultant can:

 The fundamental differences between the two roles are the completion of health science courses and the number of hours that each have supported breastfeeding clients for.